ChurchDesk/docker-clamav/README.md

 ## Getting Started

-These instructions will cover how to start a container both in Docker and within a [Kubernetes][Kubernetes link] cluster.
+These instructions will cover how to start a container both in Docker and within a [Kubernetes][Kubernetes link] or Swarm cluster.

 ### Prerequisites